CollegeBoreal/INF1069-202-19H-02/2.Streams/300107710/README.md

 ````
 Pour mettre ce stream global et pas de partition :
 ````
-ksql> CREATE STREAM ksql_songplaycountsstream  AS SELECT * from ksql_songplaaycountsstream WHERE ROWTIME is not null PARTITION BY KEYCO
+ksql> CREATE STREAM ksql_songplaycountsstream  AS SELECT * from ksql_songplaaycountsstream WHERE ROWTIME is not null PARTITION BY KEYCOL;
 ````